top of page

 Over the past several decades and due to favorable rulings, opinions and interpretations by the Supreme Court, the law of the land has highlighted our constitutional right to conduct business in the private domain versus the public domain.

-In the public domain your your statutory business operates under the jurisdiction of the state or federal regulatory agencies designed to protect the public.
+In the public domain your statutory business operates under the jurisdiction of the state or federal regulatory agencies designed to protect the public.
 In the private domain of a private membership association PMA, you may operate outside the normal public jurisdiction and your association rights could only be restricted if "justified by clear public interest, threatened not doubtfully or remotely, but by clear and present danger".
-Thomas, 323 U.S. at 531.
+Thomas v.
+Collins, Supra.

 We are not experts on the constitution, we are students.
 The right of association is part of the "bundle of rights protected by the First Amendment and related to "the right of privacy implicit in the First Amendment."